13 Family Tradition Ideas to Start With Your Family

 2. Family board game nights

 A great tradition for families is a Friday or Saturday night game night.
 This could be a weekly or monthly family tradition.

 Get your favourite board games out and all sit around all evening playing board games.
 It doesn’t just have to be your immediate family, it could be inviting all of the cousins over and having a huge game night.
-Some popular board family board games include:
+Some examples of family traditions with board games include:

 3. School holiday outings

 Kids spend a lot of time at school during the term, so make memories together creating school holiday family traditions.
 This might be choosing one new activity or place to visit each school holidays, or it could be doing your child’s favourite activity each holidays at a different place.
-Some examples of school holiday activities could include:
+Some examples of family traditions on the school holiday activities could include: